LBHackney-IT/rtfConverter/README.md

 This repo wraps uses serverless to deploy this library to AWS lambda.

+## Using the API

+Send an RTF document as the body of a POST request to the endpoint this is deployed on, making sure to specify `application/rtf` as the `Content-Type` header.
+You should receive the converted HTML in the response body.

 ## Using locally

 Run `npm install` to install all of the node.js dependencies and then `make start` which will run serverless offline inside a docker container with all of the Perl dependencies installed.